kohded/cra-template-ts/template/README.md

 ## <a name="troubleshooting"></a>Troubleshooting

 - Npm audit vulnerabilities.

   - [Help, npm audit says I have a vulnerability in react-scripts! #11174](https://github.com/facebook/create-react-app/issues/11174)

+- node-fetch
+  - There's a vulnerability with node-fetch which is a dependency of pwa-asset-generator.
+I don't think this will affect the application since pwa-asset-generator is used as a build tool.
+Until fixed, there's an overrides for node-fetch in package.json.

 ## <a name="available-scripts"></a>Available Scripts